Skip to main content

 4. Verify by re-exporting and comparing with the expected state.

-GitHub Actions example (concept)
+GitHub Actions example (Migration Client)

 name: Sync environment configuration